contigen/speak-notes/README.md

 # Speak-Notes

-A voice-note taking app using the JavaScript Web Speech API; the app transcribes recognised speech into text and shows the result in a preview format and a note format, with real-time edit - the highlight of the app.
+A voice-note taking app using the JavaScript Web Speech API; the app transcribes recognised speech into text and shows the result in a preview format and, a note format with real-time edit - the highlight of the app.
 The preview shows the transcribed speech simultaneously as speech is being recognised, and the note form displays recognised speech which sound complete, as in a complete sentence.
 There are sounds played when the speech recognition service is started and stopped, as a cue to users.
 The app listens in the language provided by the user agent.
 It allows to download the transcript as a text file.

-Use a modern browser, apparently.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).